 Currently, no QHIN has been approved and established.
 HINs can apply to the NCE to become a QHIN.
-During the application process, the prospective QHIN must demonstrate to the REB that it meets the eligibility criteria and can comply with the requirements included in this AC, the QTF and the SOPs.
+During the application process, the prospective QHIN must demonstrate to the REB that it meets the eligibility criteria and can comply with the requirements included in this CA, the QTF and the SOPs.

 Since participation in TEFCA is voluntary, it is unknown how many entities will apply for the QHIN designation.
 The bigger question is whether the HINs will view participation in TEFCA as favorable enough to modify their existing policies and participation agreements to meet the requirements of the CA. There is also speculation about whether HHS will tie participation to other regulatory requirements or incentives.
-Depending on the future level of participation in TEFCA, contract clauses and technical standards could become “industry standards” or serve as a benchmark for contract negotiations involving HINs.
+Depending on the future level of participation in TEFCA, contract clauses and technical standards may become “industry standards” or serve as benchmarks for contract negotiations involving HINs.

 The RCE has provided information webinars in the coming weeks and the RCE and the ONC have asked for feedback on its approach.